Sureuba/SENG-438-The-Amazing-Group-4/seng438-a4-team_4.md

 SikuliX, on the other hand, uses image recognition to automate anything on the screen, including desktop applications and even web elements.
 You provide an image of the element you want to interact with, and SikuliX finds it and performs actions like clicks or typing.

-Here's a breakdown of their advantages and disadvantages:
+Here are advantages and disadvantages of each IDE:

  **Selenium**

-**Advantages:**
+Advantages:

 Widely used: Large community and extensive documentation available.
 </br>